On the Grothendieck ring and the relation of its group of units with the Picard group: Preliminaries

 \section{Preliminaries}

-In what follows we recall some basic background for the reader's convenience.
-In this article, all monoids, groups, semirings and rings are assumed to be commutative.
-The group of units (invertible elements) of a ring $R$ is denoted by $R^{\ast}$.
+In this section, we recall some basic background for the convenience of the reader.
+In this article, all mathematical objects (monoids, groups, semirings and rings) are commutative.
+The group of units (invertible elements) of a ring $A$ is denoted by $A^{\ast}$.
+The set of zero-divisors of $A$ is denoted by $Z(A)$.

-For the definition of the Grothendieck group of a commutative monoid see e.g. \cite[\S 2.1]{Abolfazl Tarizadeh}.
-Grothendieck group is one of the fundamental constructions of mathematics.
-For instance, the Grothendieck group of the additive monoid $\mathbb{N}=\{0,1,2,\ldots\}$ is called the \emph{additive group of integers} and is denoted by $\mathbb{Z}$.
-This allows us to define the integers, especially the negative integers, in a quite formal and meaningful way.
-In fact, $n:=[n,0]$ and so $-n=[0,n]$ and $[m,n]=m-n$ for all $m,n\in\mathbb{N}$.